adloky/smalls/english/all-dorothys-adventures-in-oz.md

 He looked so anxious, that the little girl asked,

 "There isn’t anything wrong with Ozma, is there?"

 "Not yet," said he; "but I must tell you some very bad news, little friend.
 The Nome King has wicked thoughts of revenge," said the Emperor, sadly, "because we once defeated him and liberated his slaves and you took away his Magic Belt.
 So he ordered his Nomes to dig a long tunnel underneath the deadly desert.
 He wants to enter the Emerald City.
 When he gets there he intends to destroy our beautiful country."

 Dorothy was much surprised to hear this.

 "How did Ozma find out about the tunnel?" she asked.

 "She saw it in her Magic Picture."

 "Of course," said Dorothy; "And what is she going to do?"

-1 **the Emperor’s Tin Cornet Band** — Императорский Железный Духовой Оркестр

 "I cannot tell," was the reply.

 "Pooh!" cried the Yellow Hen.
 "We’re not afraid of the Nomes.
 We will roll our eggs down the tunnel and they’ll run away back home."

 "That’s true!" exclaimed Dorothy.
 "The Scarecrow once conquered all the Nome King’s army with some of Billina’s eggs."

 "You do not understand," continued the Tin Woodman.
 "The Nome King is clever, and he knows his Nomes will run from eggs.
 He has bargained with many terrible creatures to help him.
 These evil spirits are not afraid of eggs or anything else, and they are very powerful.
 So the Nome King will send them through the tunnel first, to conquer and destroy, and then the Nomes will follow."

 "Is the tunnel ready?" asked Dorothy.